Best Pinpointers for Metal Detecting (2026): Expert Reviews & Comparison

 Frequently Asked Questions

-What's the difference between the Garrett Pro-Pointer and Pro-Pointer AT?
+What's the difference between the Garrett Pro-Pointer II and Pro-Pointer AT?

-The Pro-Pointer AT adds two things over the original PP2: full IP68 waterproofing to 3m (10 feet) and a vibration alert mode.
-The PP2 is water-resistant but not submersible, and alerts by audio only.
+The Pro-Pointer AT adds two critical upgrades over the Pro-Pointer II: full IP68 waterproofing down to 3m (10 feet) and 3 adjustable sensitivity levels to handle mineralized soil.
+While both feature proportional audio and vibration alerts, the Pro-Pointer II is only weather-resistant (not submersible).
 If you hunt near or in water, the AT's waterproofing is essential.
-For pure dry-land hunting, both perform identically in terms of detection capability - the PP2 is $45 cheaper and runs the same core circuit.
+For pure dry-land hunting in clean soil, the PP2 saves you money while delivering the same rugged build quality.

 How deep can a pinpointer detect?